Difficulty management solutions

-Requirements of companies experiencing financial difficulties
+Requirements of companies experiencing financial hardship

 Replacing a factor already in place